apemost/dotfiles/README.md

 [![PRs Welcome](https://img.shields.io/badge/pull%20requests-welcome-brightgreen.svg)](https://github.com/apemost/dotfiles/pulls)

 Enhanced [Mathias](https://mathiasbynens.be)'s dotfiles,
-sensible hacker defaults for macOS and Ubuntu.
+sensible hacker defaults for Linux and macOS.

 **Warning:**
 If you want to give these dotfiles a try, you should first fork this